-These new procedures stipulate that even if charges or benefit assessments are initially exempt from Proposition 218, future increases in the charges or benefit assessments must comply with the provisions of Proposition 218.
-However, if the increase in the charge or benefit assessment were anticipated in the charge or benefit assessment formula (e.g., consumer price index increase or a predetermined cap) then the increase in the charge or benefit assessment would be in compliance with the intent and provisions of Proposition 218.
+Proposition 218 procedures stipulate that even if charges or benefit assessments are initially exempt from Proposition 218, future increases in the charges or benefit assessments must comply with the provisions of Proposition 218.
+However, if the future increase in the charge or benefit assessment were anticipated in the charge or benefit assessment formula when approved by property owners (e.g., consumer price index increases or a predetermined cap) then the future increase in the charge or benefit assessment with the intent and provisions of Proposition 218.